Herbert Benjamin Edwardes: Christian Evangelism

 Edwardes was a devout Christian of the Protestant anti-ritualist variety.
-Perhaps one of the major criticisms of his career could be stated to be his propensity to evangelise amongst the indigenous populations of India.
+A contemporary point of contention on his career could be stated to be his propensity to evangelise amongst the indigenous populations of India.
 After the Indian Rebellion of 1857–8, caused in some measure by the sepoys' belief that their ancient religions were under attack with the sanction of the British-Indian regime, he continued, on his return to India in 1862, to enthusiastically urge the Government of India to publicly support the propagation of Christianity in India.
 Reputable biographers have gone so far as to call this attitude of his "a considerable lack of common sense",.
 He shared his strong evangelical Christian attitudes with his brother officer and close friend Brigadier-General John Nicholson.
 During his final period in England, he served as vice-president of the Church Missionary Society.

 On 19 December 1853, a meeting was arranged under the Commissioner of Peshawar, Sir Herbert Edwardes, to discuss a Christian Mission to the city.
 The very first school in the province was established in 1853 by one of the first missionaries, Robert Clarke, under the patronage of Edwardes, today the High School, Kohati Gate Peshawar, Pakistan.